 - This orb_plugins setting is required here for technical reasons.
-Specifically, the Orbix security service is bootstrapped in two stages, as follows: - i.
-In the first stage, the generic server (implemented in C++) instantiates an ORB with the iona_services.security.iS2Host configuration scope, loading a minimal set of ORB plug-ins (this orb_plugins setting). - ii.
+Specifically, the Orbix security service is bootstrapped in two stages, as follows: - v.
+In the first stage, the generic server (implemented in C++) instantiates an ORB with the iona_services.security.iS2Host configuration scope, loading a minimal set of ORB plug-ins (this orb_plugins setting). - vi.
 In the second stage, the generic server spawns a Java process, which instantiates an ORB with the iona_services.security.iS2Host.server configuration scope, loading the full set of ORB plug-ins. - 6.
-The IIOP/TLS target secure invocation policy requires a strong quality of protection for incoming connections. - 7.
-Make sure that the orb_plugins variable in this configuration scope includes the iiop_tls plug-in.
+The IIOP/TLS target secure invocation policy requires a strong quality of protection for incoming connections. - Restricts access to the Orbix security server, allowing only clients that match the specified certificate constraints to open a connection to the security service.
+For details of how to specify certificate constraints, see "Applying Constraints to Certificates" on page 555.